top of page

 “Areas” or the standardized work.

-Once I visited a non-Toyota plant and saw a “Minomi” rack.
-Getting excited about so many possible ways to improve the plant, I kept observing to see how materials are loaded.
-In the end, the operator stopped the production, walked to the other side of the line, and loaded the rack from the container.
-What is the reason for implementing this “Minomi” rack?
-A perfect example of “Make a Buddha and don't put the soul”.
+Once, I visited a non-Toyota plant and saw a flow rack.
+I was excited about many possible ways to improve the plant, so I kept observing how materials were loaded.
+Ultimately, the operator stopped the production, walked to the other side of the rack, and loaded the rack from the container.
+What is the reason for implementing this flow rack?
+It perfectly exemplifies “Make a Buddha and don't put the soul.”

 “Solid” or the organizational approach.

-“Minomi” rack to fulfill its objective, requires a material handler to deliver the parts in the special cart to each station.
-Even with the special cart to deliver, if the workers in the warehouse need to double handle the material onto the cart, we just moved a waste from one area to another.
-So, we went all the way into a process in supplier where the worker was touching the part and connected the cycle of the cart there.
-When that happened, my father said “finally, one Kaizen done.”
+The flow racks require a material handler to deliver the parts in a special cart to each station to fulfill its objective.
+Even with the special cart to deliver, if the workers in the warehouse need to double handle the material onto the cart, we move Muda from one area to another.
+We should look for a process that touches the material.
+So, we went into a process with the supplier where the worker touched the part and connected the entire cycle, directly loading materials into desirable containers.
+When that happened, my coach said, “Finally, one Kaizen done.”

-Although his comment was serious or joke is now a mystery, one key lesson that I learned from this example is that traditional thinking heavily relies on mathematics while TPS thinks based on “Point – line – Area – Solid”.
+Although whether his comment was serious or a joke is now a mystery, one key lesson that I learned from this example is that traditional thinking heavily relies on mathematics.
+At the same time, TPS thinks based on “structure.”
+There are thinkings hidden behind each tool.

 Recent Posts